ITstreet1/WHITEBoard-Saola/README.md

 #### OTG PORT

-To use this port to upload the sketch, first, you need to install a driver for ESP32-S2.
+To use this port to upload the sketch, then you need to install a driver for ESP32-S2.
 First, you need to connect the WHITEBoard to a PC in BOOT mode.
 That can be done by holding the BOOT button while connecting to a PC.
 If your PC does not recognize a board, you need to install drivers.
 For that please install Zadig Software, and install the recommended driver (ESP32-S2 (Interface_2)).
 After that, Saola will show up in Device Manager, and can be selected in IDE while choosing a port.
 Upload goes the same as in the first method.

 ### CircuitPython